 12. Should my supervisors be co-authors?

 Co-authors are people who have actively and intellectually contributed to the research that is reported in the paper, or helped create the paper.
 If your supervisors have contributed in this way, they should be on board, but there is no such thing as an honorary authorship.
+Find more details on this question in our blog post #80: Do I have to include my supervisor as a co-author?

 13. Does it matter how many people you write the paper with?